MGRuizDev/E-commerce-Sales-And-Profits-Report/README.md

-Clustered Bar Chart:  Loyalty Points by Country
+Clustered Bar Chart:  Loyalty Points by Country. <br/>
 Points programs allow customers to earn points when they spend, and the points can then be redeemed at a later date.
 Showing the most loyal customers.

-Column/Bar chart:  Net Sales By Customers and location Showing the customer value and the country with most of the sales.
+Column/Bar chart:  Net Sales By Customers and location. <br/>
+Showing the customer value and the country with most of the sales.

-Scattered chart: Customer median Sales by Sales Rep.
+Scattered chart: Customer median Sales by Sales Rep. <br/>
-Showing the Customer and Sales Representative relation, and sales effect.
+Showing the Customers with their Sales Representatives relation, and sales effectivity.

-Slicer: Countries
+Slicer: Countries <br/>
-Filters page visuals, except Stock and Product Slicer.
+Filters page visuals.